-Highly Innovative Organizations Consistently Get the Innovation Fundamentals Right
+Highly Innovative Organizations Consistently Get the Innovation Fundamentals Right --

-Highly Innovative All Organizations Others Ensure complete agreement on purpose and vision across the organization 89% 55% View continuous learning as key to competitive advantage 93% 62% Hire and retain people with the right talent to be innovative 93% 54% Hire and retain people with diverse backgrounds and experiences 91% 60% Accept that risk and failure are part of the innovation process 82% 51%
+Highly Innovative Organizations All Others Ensure complete agreement on purpose and vision across the organization 89% 55% View continuous learning as key to competitive advantage 93% 62% Hire and retain people with the right talent to be innovative 93% 54% Hire and retain people with diverse backgrounds and experiences 91% 60% Accept that risk and failure are part of the innovation process 82% 51%

 These innovative fundamentals can be challenging to embrace, and as the data demonstrate, even highly innovative organizations are not perfect.
-In established organizations that have developed bureaucratic tendencies and risk-averse corporate cultures, it can be especially difficult.
+In established organizations that have developed bureaucratic tendencies and risk-averse corporate cultures, it can become especially difficult over time.
 To maximize the innovative potential of their workforce, senior leaders must address each of these fundamentals, as they directly impact employees' willingness to engage in innovative work behaviors.

 They also have an indirect effect resulting from their influence on managerial behaviors that support or hinder innovation, since managers are in the position of translating, modeling, and reinforcing the attitudes and norms an organization hopes to incorporate into its culture.
 When managers effectively communicate the organization's purpose and its connection to the team's work, it can strengthen employees' motivation.
 When team members all feel a strong sense of belonging, they perceive the entire organization as more inclusive.
-A manager's tendency to encourage or discourage direct reports' access to available training resources or educational experiences is perceived as indicative of the broader organization's support for employee development.
+A manager's tendency to encourage or discourage direct reports'

+17 Barsoux, J. (2022, February 8).
+Why Outside Perspectives Are Critical for Innovation Breakthroughs.
+MIT Sloan Management Review.
+Retrieved March 3, 2022, from https://sloanreview.mit.edu/ article/why-outside-perspectives-are-critical-for-innovation-breakthroughs/?cx_testId=3&cx_testVariant=cx_1&cx_artPos=1&cx_experienceld=EXCTJV2LS000#cxrecs_s access to available training resources or educational experiences is perceived as indicative of the broader organization's support for employee development.
 Similarly, from an employee's perspective, their direct manager's reaction to risk and failure will be viewed as representing the organization's reaction.
-For this reason alone, the manager's role in maximizing an organization's innovative potential should be considered vital, but evidence suggests their behaviors affect employees' willingness to engage in IWBs in other ways as well.
+For this reason alone, the manager's role in maximizing an organization's innovative potential should be considered vital, but evidence suggests their behaviors affect employees' willingness to engage in IWBs in other ways, as well.
 This leads us to the third area of focus we will explore: the impact of managers on innovative work behaviors.